maso1905/superherovillaincollection/README.md

-# superherovillaincollection
+# Superhero & Villain Collection
 > This is my C#.NET project where I created a console application.
+> In this application you can create and delete your own characters and save with JSON file.
-You are welcome to clone this whole project or specific files if desired.
+> You are welcome to clone this whole project or specific files if desired or simply browse around.